Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning

 Empirically, we find that various practical deployments of DP machine learning algorithms are almost exactly characterized by a pessimistic, non-asymptotic $\mu$-GDP guarantee.
 In particular, we observe this behaviour for DP large-scale image classification models~\cite{de2022unlockinghighaccuracydifferentiallyprivate} and, beyond ML, the TopDown algorithm for the U.S.\@ Decennial Census~\cite{abowd2022census}.

 As an illustration, in \cref{fig:fig1} we show that a pessimistic, non-asymptotic GDP guarantee characterizes the behavior of DP-SGD \emph{more precisely} than $\varepsilon$-DP characterizes the privacy guarantees of the standard Laplace mechanism.
+This can be seen in \cref{fig:fig1}(c), where the regret from using $\varepsilon$-DP to represent the trade-off curve of the Laplace mechanism is $3.43\%$, and the regret from using $\mu$-GDP to represent the trade-off curve of DP-SGD is $0.1\%$.
+This can also be seen in \cref{fig:fig1}(a,b) where the dotted orange line is a tighter lower-bound to the blue for DP-SGD compared to Laplace.
 Thus, GDP satisfies all the desiderata for a useful privacy parameterization for many realistic cases.

 Based on these observations, \textbf{we call the DP community to move beyond $\varepsilon$ at fixed $\delta$ as the standard for reporting privacy guarantees for algorithms that admit tight analyses in terms of the privacy profile or the trade-off curve, such as DP-SGD.
-Instead, we propose converting the privacy profile to a \emph{pessimistic, non-asymptotic}, $\mu$-GDP guarantee, which can always be safely reported.
+Instead, we propose converting the privacy profile to a \emph{pessimistic, non-asymptotic}, $\mu$-GDP guarantee.
 We further propose to optionally test whether it provides an accurate representation using the decision-theoretic regret metric, and treating $\mu$-GDP as complete privacy representation if the test passes.} When GDP is a ``good fit'' according to the regret metric---which is the case for many realistic instances in privacy-preserving ML---it offers a concise single-parameter yet practically complete representation of privacy guarantees, enabling comparability across settings and precise characterizations of attack risk.
-In the paper, we provide a method for obtaining such a $\mu$-GDP guarantee using accountants, and a method to test if the GDP guarantee is accurate. \ifthenelse{\boolean{preprint}}{ A Python package which enables to perform these steps is available at:
+In the paper, we provide a method for obtaining such a $\mu$-GDP guarantee using accountants, and a method to test if the GDP guarantee is accurate.
+A Python package which enables to perform these steps is available at:

-}{ Upon acceptance, we will publish a Python package which enables to perform these steps, currently available at: